 Kevin Wilkins (Yao Lab), Faculty Mentor: Dr. Mark Segraves

 Sophia Wienbar (Schwartz Lab), Faculty Mentor: Dr. Tiffany Schmidt

 Northwestern University Brain Awareness Outreach

 The purpose of the program is to facilitate relationships between more advanced PhD students and first-year students.
-The program functions as a means of encouraging the incoming graduate students to branch out and connect with the other cohorts while integrating them into NUIN and offering them another support network.
+The program encourages the incoming graduate students to branch out and connect with the other cohorts while integrating them into NUIN and offering them another support network.

 Student-Hosted Seminar Series

-NUIN students host highly distinguished neuroscientists for seminar and site visits as part of the Student-Hosted Seminar Series (SHSS).
+The Student Hosted Seminar Series (SHSS) was created in 2006 as an opportunity for NUIN students to host highly distinguished neuroscientists for seminar and site visits.
 Candidate SHSS speakers are selected and invited by a committee of NUIN students and postdoctoral fellows.
 Each event is organized by a team of one or two members from the committee that works closely with the speaker to arrange all aspects of their visit, including travel and itinerary.

 Current Committee Members: